 Work on your build can start when you get your building consent.
 If you need a resource consent, you might need to wait until that is issued.
 During building you will need to book different inspections, these will be listed in your consent paperwork.

 What inspections do I need?

 In some cases commercial final inspections will need 2 inspectors.
 Nonstandard inspection types will be noted on the inspection list for your consent.

 Sometimes specialists need to do inspections on top of the inspections done by the Building Consent Authority (BCA).
 If a specialist inspection is needed you will be told before the consent is issued.
 Generally, these inspections are needed to confirm ground stability or specific design by a registered engineer.

 How do I book an inspection?

-Building inspections are booked through the administration team by phoning 06 370 6300 (do not contact the building inspectors directly).
+Building inspections are booked through the Customer Service team by phoning 06 370 6300 (do not contact the building inspectors directly).
 Inspections are done Monday – Friday, 9am to 3pm (excluding public holidays).
 Fixed time inspections are completed in special circumstances.

 You need to give the following information when you book an inspection:

 - site address;